Sarosim/2048/README.md

 both on laptop and desktop) and asked family members to do the same by checking page layout, clicking the link to Wikipedia page as well as playing the game.
 I've also checked all different sizes available in Chrome Dev Tools.

-The outcome was that in case of landscape orientation on a tablet the screen width is 'large' enough to display the descripton but it wouldn't fit to the screen.
-Instead of shrinking the gameboard, I decided to modify the UX and go for the tooltip for landscape tablets.
+The outcome was that in case of landscape orientation on a tablet the screen width is 'large' enough to display the game descripton but it wouldn't fit to the screen (user would have to scroll down to be able to read it).
+Instead of shrinking the gameboard, I decided to modify the UX and go for the tooltip solution for landscape tablets.

 Bootstrap makes the page responsive by displaying certain elements differently depending on the screen size, but doesn't change the size of the gameboard itself.
 This created bad user experience, because sizing the gameboard to small mobile screens